V-Sekai/manuals/71 Decisions/71.21 Mixed 21/20231020-llama-cpp-mistral-npc.md

 ## The Challenge

 The challenge lies in effectively using various AI models to create the "brain" of an AI NPC in Godot 4.
-This involves generating realistic and contextually appropriate dialogues for the NPCs.
+This involves generating realistic and contextually appropriate dialogs for the NPCs.

 ## The Strategy

-The strategy involves using a local GPT4All model for generating AI-based NPC dialogue.
+The strategy involves using a local GPT4All model for generating AI-based NPC dialog.
 The script includes several exported variables that can be set in the Godot editor, such as `npc_background_directions`, `sample_npc_question_prompt`, and `sample_npc_prompt_response`.
-These variables are used to configure the behavior of the AI dialogue generation.
+These variables are used to configure the behavior of the AI dialog generation.

 Key functions include: